godotengine/godot-docs/classes/class_styleboxflat.rst

 - Shadow (with blur and offset)

 Setting corner radius to high values is allowed.
-As soon as corners would overlap, the stylebox will switch to a relative system.
+As soon as corners overlap, the stylebox will switch to a relative system.
 Example:

 ::